AtsukoCoffey/healthy-food-club/README.md

 # TECHNOLOGY USED

 ## HTML
 > Used to structure my webpages

 ## CSS
 > Used to style and add layout

 ## Font Awesome
 > Used for all the icons in this project

-<a name="google-fonts"></a>

 ## Google Fonts
 > Used for all the fonts used in this project and to compare potential fonts.

 ## Google Map API
 >

 <a name="testing"></a>